It’s been a while since I’ve done the sappy thing, but I’m in my feelings.

 I like straightforward answers.
 For example, If I ask you “Do you want something to eat.”
 I expect a “Yes” or “No.” Simple.
 But you know what I’m most likely to get?
 “Maybe.”
 Like what.

 I wish people would get straight to the point of where they want you in their life.
 Am I sex buddy?
 Am I just a friend?
 An Acquaintance?
 Are you looking for a relationship?
 What are we really doing so I can act accordingly?
 Because I hate playing a role that I wasn’t given, but yet it constantly happens.

 Why is that?

-So, for context of why I ended up writing this, I ended up in my feelings over someone and thought the smartest thing to do was make it clear that I like them beyond normal friendship.
-Boy was I wrong.
+So, for the context of why I ended up writing this, I ended up in my feelings over someone and thought the smartest thing to do was make it clear that I like them beyond normal friendship.
+Boy, I was wrong.
 According to them, they knew.
-Cool that’s fine, so I asked if the feeling is mutual.
+Cool, that’s fine, so I asked if the feeling is mutual.
 What was the answer I got?
 “Somewhat.”